kelseyhightower/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Verification

+> The compute instances created in this tutorial will not have permission to complete this section.
+Run the following commands from the same machine used to create the compute instances.

-Login to one of the controller nodes:
+Print the Kubernetes nodes:

 ```
-gcloud compute ssh controller-0
+gcloud compute ssh controller-0 \
+  --command="kubectl get nodes \
+  --kubeconfig /var/lib/kubernetes/kube-controller-manager.kubeconfig"
 ```

 List the registered Kubernetes nodes: